judsonlmoore/judsonlmoore.com/_posts/travel/destinations/jordan/2018-10-28-petra-jordan-destination-guide.markdown

 destination:	Petra
 featured:		true
 hidden:			true
-excerpt:		Petra is one of the New7Wonders of the World and it is no surprise!
-There is so much more to Petra than meets the eye.
 description:	Petra is one of the New7Wonders of the World and it is no surprise!
 There is so much more to Petra than meets the eye.
 Read now why a visit to Petra is a must for anyone visiting Israel or Jordan.
 image:			/assets/images/2018/05/petra-jordan-al-khazneh-treasury.jpg
 ---